 Forecast

-Less optimistic prognosis with a combination of moderate changes with signs of heart failure.
-The process can be completely reversed if the muscle tissue of the myocardium has not yet been replaced by connective tissues that do not transmit electrical signals.
+A less optimistic prognosis when moderate changes are combined with signs of heart failure.
+It is possible to completely reverse the process if the muscle tissue of the myocardium has not yet been replaced by connective tissue that does not transmit electrical signals.
 Doctors usually prescribe medications that improve metabolic processes and give recommendations for correcting nutrition and rest.

 Why do myocardial changes occur?